Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 - *Formula*
     Click this field to edit the applicable formula for the percentage calculation of the corresponding column.
 The basic calculating operations (+, -, *, /) are permitted.

-[comment]: <> (Spalten 2-4 nicht definiert bzw. weiterentwickelt, da nicht in Gebrauch, bestätigt in RS mit Teamlead Finance)
+[comment]: <> (Spalten 2-4 nicht definiert bzw. weiterentwickelt, da nicht in Gebrauch, bestätigt in RS mit Teamlead Finance, Bug / FETA Ticket?)